Welcome to the Molecular Graphics and Modelling Society (MGMS) website.

 The MGMS supports scientists at the start of the career through a number of initiatives.
 The Young Modellers’ Forum (YMF) is a popular and free one-day conference which runs towards the end of each year, and provides the opportunity for research students to present their work — either as a talk or a poster — to audiences with an interest in the field.
 The MGMS also sponsors events organised by other societies, providing the organisers with a number of student bursaries, thereby enabling students to attend the conference.

-The MGMS Silver Jubilee Prize, which was set-up to commemorate our 25th anniversary, recognises a post-doctoral scientist who in only a few years has demonstrated significant scientific impact.
+The MGMS Silver Jubilee Prize was set-up to commemorate our 25th anniversary, and was renamed the MGMS Frank Blaney Award in 2018 to honor one of the founders of the MGMS.
+It recognises a post-doctoral scientist who in only a few years has demonstrated significant scientific impact in the field of molecular graphics and modeling.

 In conjunction with Elsevier, the MGMS publishes the Journal of Molecular Graphics and Modelling.
 The journal is published 8 times a year and is devoted to high quality practical and theoretical papers on the use of computers for the investigation of molecular structure, function and interaction.